Kelvin-Chen/bitcoind/README.md

 ### Data Directory
-The data directory for the blockchain and other bitcoind related files is located at `/home/bitcoin/.bitcoin`.
-Make a volume to keep the blockchain persistent.
+The data directory for the blockchain and other bitcoind related files is located at `/root/.bitcoin`.
+The default run script creates a named volume called `blockchain`.

 ### JSON-RPC Authentication
 This docker image automatically generates a password for the JSON-RPC